Đào Sĩ Chu: Musician

 He was also a musician during the commencement period (1930–1940) of the First Modern Vietnamese Songs in Hà Nội.
-Most of his songs which were recorded in Pathé's disks 78rpm, could be lost after the First Indochina War.
+Most of his songs which were recorded in Pathé's disks 78 rpm, could be lost after the First Indochina War.
 Except his four songs in 2 disks PA 2854 (S) and PA 2856 (S) which are Gió Thu (Autumn Breeze), Cố Hương (Nostalgia of the Native Land), Phụ Nữ Viêt Nam (Vietnamese Women) and Trong Sương (In the Mist), could be listened to online:

 Among the above writing music pieces, during the First Republic of Viet Nam, the Phụ Nữ was an official march for the celebration of Trưng Sisters' Day and Vietnamese Women Day in 1957 and The Hoàng Hôn was played by the Little Orchestra of New York in the Saigon Botanic garden in spring 1959.

 However he mostly concentrated on fine arts and was more successful in this field.
 Although the long-lasting Vietnam War could involve him in some influences and in spite of some critics and accusations, Đào Sĩ Chu is a true artist until his last days.